-A supervisory experience in teaching of the biology department s laboratories under the guidance of a faculty member.
+A supervisory experience in teaching of the biology department's laboratories under the guidance of a faculty member.
 Student experiences may include; preparing materials for the lab, and demonstrating procedures and techniques to students.
-Note: This course may not be used as elective credit in the requirements for the major.
+Note: Students may earn Biology elective credit for only one of BI 440/1 or 458.